fransan6/react-studio-ghibli/01-reactdev-tictactoe/README.md

   <Square num={3}/>
 </div>
 ```
 so as to get used to importing components.
-It also made me aware of the [prop-types](https://www.npmjs.com/package/prop-types) library, so I imported that and applied it to my Square component.
+Though the tutorial uses destructing (which I included commented out in the file), this way made me aware of the [prop-types](https://www.npmjs.com/package/prop-types) library, so I imported that and applied it to my Square component.
+I believe consistency is key and with only one or two props, using prop.num is fine; otherwise, destructing might be better.